Mukhammadullo/Lecture_1_JavaScript/README.md

 # JavaScript Introduction

 ## _History of JavaScript_
->**This programmin language was created by Brendan Eich in 1995.It was first called Mocha, then LiveScript , and finnaly JavaScript**
+>**This programming language was created by Brendan Eich in 1995.It was first called Mocha, then LiveScript , and finnaly JavaScript**
 ## _What is ECMAScript?_
 >**ECMAScript (ES) is a standardized scripting language specification that JavaScript is based on.**